-We all know that the internet has a vast amount of people looking for all sorts of things, from their next hair appointment to their closest coffee shop.
+We all know that the internet has a vast amount of people looking for all sorts of things, from their next hair appointment to their closest beauty salon.
 As a small business, it’s probably the case that not many people know who you are or what you offer at the moment.
-There is no doubt that there are potential customers just hoping to discover your business, but how are you going to get in front of them?
+There is no doubt that there are potential customers just hoping to discover your salon business, but how are you going to get in front of them?
 By using the terms they are searching for in your digital marketing keyword strategy.

 In short, a keyword strategy is all about finding the right terms or phrases that are going to get your business in front of the right people.
 Once you’ve done this, the next stage of the keyword strategy is to plan and organise how you are going to use these keywords.
 From PPC bidding to content creation and SEO.
 Keywords are a vital part of digital marketing and it’s important to do this early on to have the best chance of attracting customers.

 Without a keyword strategy, you are just putting your services out there and hoping for the best.
 It would be very unlikely for someone to stumble across your website or book an appointment without a keyword strategy, as it’s very unlikely that a potential customer will be searching for your exact business name.

 Keywords are especially important for small businesses as their brand name is relatively unknown.
 We all know that brand awareness is a huge part of successful marketing, and while many people will search for ‘Pret near me’, they probably aren’t specifically looking for your coffee shop.
 That’s why taking the time to research keywords for your business and planning on how to use them is the best way to get your business noticed by new customers.

 The first thing you need to do when thinking about the keywords for your business is very simple.
 Get a pen and paper and write down everything that your business offers.